SanjithDev/SmoothScrollExample/README.md

 `import SmoothScroll from 'smooth-scroll';`

 ## Step 3 : Initialize the Smooth Scroll in your Component
+Insert this code within your parent function before the return statement.

 ```jsx
 const scroll = new SmoothScroll('a[href*="#"]', {
     speed: 800,
     speedAsDuration: true,
   });
 ```
-## Step 4 : Call the Section with href
+## Step 4 : Call the section using its href attribute.

 ```html
 <section id="home">...</section>
 <section id="about">...</section>